Thawing process for the Pfizer-BioNTech COVID-19 vaccine

 To ensure that thawing the frozen vaccine does not affect defrosted vaccines:

 - If possible, use a dedicated refrigerator to thaw frozen vaccines.
-See our Institutional Readiness document for more information.
+See our Institutional Readiness for Managing COVID-19 Vaccine Pfizer-BioNTech in Trusts for more information.

 - Use a large refrigerator or cold store for thawing frozen vaccines if a dedicated refrigerator is not possible.